Harbour Island, Bahamas

 People living in Harbour Island were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Harbour Island, you should pack lightweight and breathable clothing due to the tropical climate.
 This includes items like shorts, t-shirts, tank tops, and sundresses.
 You should also pack a few swimsuits for the beach and water activities.
 Don't forget to pack a good amount of sun protection items such as sunscreen, sunglasses, and a wide-brimmed hat.
 A light jacket or sweater would be useful for cooler evenings or air-conditioned places.
 Comfortable footwear is essential, so pack flip flops for the beach, water shoes for snorkeling, and comfortable walking shoes.
 Remember to pack your toiletries, prescription medications, and any other personal items you use daily.
 It's also a good idea to bring a reusable water bottle to stay hydrated and reduce plastic waste.
 If you plan on cooking, consider packing some non-perishable food items as groceries can be expensive on the island.
 Pack all necessary travel documents including your passport, driver's license, and any necessary visas or residency paperwork.
 Lastly, don't forget to pack your electronics, chargers, and a power adapter if necessary.
-You might also want to bring entertainment items like books, games, or snorkeling gear," remarked one expat living in Harbour Island, Bahamas.
+You might also want to bring entertainment items like books, games, or snorkeling gear," wrote one member in Harbour Island.

 Where should I setup a bank account in Harbour Island?